 And this January – before the pandemic was in full effect – 42% of physicians reported burnout.

 Those stats aren’t surprising at the best of times; after all, healthcare is an industry where one small mistake can be deadly.
-COVID-19 has increased this pressure by tenfold, not least because workers often lack the PPE equipment required to keep themselves, and their patients, safe.
-But that doesn’t mean facilities shouldn’t take steps to combat mental health, burnout and disengagement.
+COVID-19 has increased this pressure tenfold, not least because workers often lack the PPE equipment required to keep themselves and their patients safe.
+But that doesn’t mean facilities shouldn’t take steps to combat mental health, burnout, and disengagement.

-Today, healthcare workers around the world are making huge personal sacrifices to save the lives of those infected.
+Today, healthcare workers worldwide are making substantial personal sacrifices to save the lives of those infected.
 Some have come out of retirement and returned to work.
 Others have found themselves in new departments, having to catch up with unfamiliar routines and protocols as they go.
 Now more than ever, it’s crucial that the healthcare frontline is protected, equipped, and invested in.

 What’s getting in the way of employee engagement?

-Many people across industries find that kind of task-switching frustrating not only because it interrupts the flow of the day, but also because it becomes increasingly more difficult to re-engage with primary responsibilities after each work stoppage.
+Many people across industries find that task-switching is frustrating not only because it interrupts the day’s flow but also because it becomes increasingly difficult to re-engage with primary responsibilities after each work stoppage.

 Promoting employee engagement with a mobile tech solution

 Given how big of a problem internal comms can be, removing the barriers getting in the way of employee engagement can be as easy as investing in a customizable employee app like Blink.
-A mobile app is a better choice for healthcare workers because these employees can seldom be found sitting at a desk and part of improving the employee experience should be reaching employees where they are versus asking those employees to meet you halfway.
+A mobile app is a better choice for healthcare workers because they are seldom found sitting at a desk.
+Improving the employee experience should be reaching employees where they are versus asking those employees to meet you halfway.

-The bottom line is that when a facility is using a mobile platform, employees can access whatever information they need and comms can share vital messaging without any of that communication interrupting the flow of care.
+The bottom line is that when a facility is using a mobile platform, employees can access whatever information they need.
+Comms can share vital messaging without any of that communication interrupting the flow of care.

 Four tips for increasing employee engagement with an app

-Improving the employee experience at your facility and increasing engagement among staff can be a matter of taking small steps that add up to a big impact.
+Improving the employee experience at your facility and increasing engagement among staff can be a matter of taking small steps that add up to a significant impact.

 - Be the change you want to see

 Remember that employee engagement hinges on communication, and communication is a two-way street.
 Asking employees to use your internal communication app is not enough.
 You need to make yourself accessible.
-Take the lead, populating the app with lots of useful information, directing people to check the app when questions arise, and spending time on the app yourself, answering questions, sharing, and giving feedback.
+Take the lead, populate the app with lots of useful information, direct people to check the app when questions arise, and spend time on the app yourself, answering questions, sharing, and giving feedback.
 When employees know they can get the information they need in your app, they’ll be excited to use it.

 2. Don’t get in the way of employee flow

-Face to face meetings are sometimes absolutely necessary, but consider how much disruption meetings can cause in a frontline worker’s day.
-When you’re tempted to call a meeting, consider whether the issue at hand could be addressed in your employee app.
-Curate information ruthlessly so only vital updates reach staff — and then only the staff members who need to see those updates.
-Make sure everything you share is clear so there’s not a lot of follow up necessary.
+Face-to-face meetings are sometimes necessary, but consider how much disruption meetings can cause in a frontline worker’s day.
+When you’re tempted to call a meeting, consider whether staff could address the issue at hand in your employee app.
+Curate information ruthlessly so only important updates reach your team — and then only the staff members who need to see those updates.
+Make sure everything you share is clear, so there’s not a lot of follow-ups necessary.
 Disseminating information effectively should mean respecting your employees’ roles and their time.

 3. Commit to keeping everything in one place

-The reason the staff bulletin board has survived into the digital era is that people know they can go to it for the information they need when they need it.
+The staff bulletin board has survived into the digital era because people know they can go to it for the information they need when they need it.
 Not being able to find that information is hugely frustrating.
 If your internal comms team is committed to keeping as much information as possible right there in your employee app, your staff will begin to rely on the app.

-Not sure what absolutely needs to be in the app?
-Have comms review old communications challenges to determine what should (and shouldn’t) be in your employee engagement app moving forward, and make this the year everyone in your organization can find the resources they need whenever and wherever they need them.
+Not sure what needs to be in the app?
+Have comms review old communications challenges to determine what should (and shouldn’t) be in your employee engagement app moving forward.
+Make this the year everyone in your organization can find the resources they need whenever and wherever they need them.

 4. Set clear goals, track them, and reward compliance

-Your employees will be more engaged when they understand what’s expected of them — not only when it comes to their primary caregiving responsibilities, but also when it comes to internal tasks.
-When you let your employees know that what they’re doing is both seen and appreciated, they’ll feel valued and as a consequence, more connected to your organizational goals.
+Your employees will be more engaged when they understand what’s expected of them — not only when it comes to their primary caregiving responsibilities but also internal tasks.
+When you let your employees know that what they’re doing is both seen and appreciated, they’ll feel valued and, as a consequence, more connected to your organizational goals.
 Regular feedback should be a big part of your employee engagement strategy.

 Engagement is about more than employee satisfaction

-Employee engagement is important in every industry, but it’s particularly vital in healthcare where mistakes can result in grave injuries or even death.
-We all want happier employees, but at the end of the day, everything you do is for your patients.
-They know when a caregiver is truly engaged, and that knowledge can affect not only the patient-caregiver dynamic but also outcomes.
-Patients who really trust providers because they sense that they aren’t just there for the paycheck are more likely to be full participants in their own care.
+Employee engagement is essential in every industry, but it’s particularly vital in healthcare, where mistakes can result in grave injuries or even death.
+We all want happier employees, but everything you do is for your patients at the end of the day.
+They know when a caregiver is genuinely engaged, and that knowledge can affect not only the patient-caregiver dynamic but also outcomes.
+Patients who trust providers because they sense that they aren’t just there for the paycheck are more likely to be full participants in their care.

 How can you tell if your employees have what they need to provide this kind of engaged care?
 The simplest thing you can do is ask.
 An internal communications assessment may open your eyes to gaps you never realized existed and can give you valuable insight into what types of communications your workers prefer.
 Do your employees feel like they’re making a valuable contribution?
 Do they feel like they have a voice?
 What roadblocks are keeping them from doing the best possible job?

-Fostering an environment of high employee engagement is a challenge, but it’s not an insurmountable one.
-If you communicate effectively in a way that doesn’t feel like an interruption, pay close attention to your staff’s contributions, give them what they need to succeed, listen to what they have to say, and recognize their accomplishments, your employees will respond by doubling down on their dedication to providing the best possible care to your patients.
+Fostering an environment of high employee engagement is a challenge, but it’s not an impossible one.
+Suppose you communicate effectively in a way that doesn’t feel like an interruption, pay close attention to your staff’s contributions, give them what they need to succeed, listen to what they have to say, and recognize their accomplishments.
+In that case, your employees will respond by doubling down on their dedication to providing the best possible care to your patients.

-Healthcare professionals have already responded to COVID-19 d-19 with dignity, bravery and compassion.
+Healthcare professionals have already responded to COVID-19 with dignity, bravery, and compassion.
 They are working long hours, constantly revising how they provide care, and putting their lives at risk to protect us.
 Their employee experience must be protected at all costs because, without them, we are powerless.